 Our responses might be to say “You’re ok!” or we’ll negotiate, we will give explanations, and we will basically try to rectify whatever it is we think is making him/her uncomfortable when what we really need to be doing is co-regulating.

 Therapist Jennifer Kolari uses a technique called C.A.L.M. to co-regulate and connect with children.
-Click here to see this video (skip the 8 min introduction) in which she describes the C.A.L.M. method in great detail.
-You can also hear it in this podcast of Connected Parenting.
+She describes the C.A.L.M. method in great detail in this podcast episode of Connected Parenting.

 Occupational therapist Maude LeRoux agrees.
 She explains that if our children cannot put their bodies in a place where they can be alert and aroused enough to learn, then they withdraw and we get a fight or flight response in the brain.

-This is the level of protection that many children on the autism spectrum operate in due to being misunderstood: being stuck in stress mode which is their brain aiming to keep them safe.
+This is the level of protection that many neurodivergent children operate in due to being misunderstood: being stuck in stress mode which is their brain aiming to keep them safe.
 Their emotional sensory experience of the situation makes them withdraw, she says.

-The self-regulation work of Dr. Stuart Shanker describes this experience and how to help children attain self-regulation through relationship.
+The Self-Reg approach of Dr. Stuart Shanker describes this experience and how to help children attain self-regulation through relationship.

 The bottom line here is that when our children are dysregulated we need to do some important things: